-This balance between professional, functional, and not too frumpy or too sexy makes it a challenge to find a briefcase or bag.
+The balance between professional, functional, and not too frumpy or too sexy makes it a challenge to find a briefcase or bag.
 The recommendations from the lawyers I surveyed were mostly a variation on the traditional briefcase or tote.
 There were also many suggestions for rolling bags, which are especially helpful if you have to carry a lot of weight and negotiate high heels at the same time.

-Professional Bags Under $100
+Best Women’s Professional Bags Under $100

 I was certainly not the only lawyer to leave behind the “masculine” bag and traded it in for a more feminine one.
 Here’s what Maureen Hodson, attorney at Hunsucker Goodstein said about her Kenneth Cole Hit a Triple bag: